-The reason behind its popularity is its simplicity and ease of use.
+It’s popular because it’s simple and easy to use.
 Anyone can set up a call, which other people can join via desktop or mobile.
 You can make video calls, audio calls, conference calls and share your screen during calls.
 All of this is free.

 Zoom’s pro plans give you access to larger and longer meeting rooms, call recording, and advanced features like transcription.

-Google Meet is basically a more simplified version of Zoom.
+Google Meet is a more simplified version of Zoom.
 It works in the browser, and you can set up a call with just a Google account.

-You can set up video calls and group calls for free.
+Video calls and group calls are free.
 There are limits to free calls – 24 hour duration for a single 1 to 1 call (which should be more than enough), 60 minutes for a group call, and a maximum of 100 participants for group calls.

 The only restriction that may cause problems for business use is the 60 minute limit on group calls.
 However, this is extended to 24 hours for Google Workspace subscribers.
 Your business may already be using this – for company branded email addresses, for example – in which case Google Meet should be more than enough for the needs of almost all small to medium businesses.

 While Zoom and Google Meet have exploded in popularity in recent times, Skype has been around much longer as a solution for online calls and meetings.
-Microsoft’s Skype allows you to host person to person calls and group calls, as with the other two tools.
+Microsoft’s Skype allows you to host person to person calls and group calls, as the previous tools do.

-Skype has lost ground over recent years to these competitors, as there is a little more friction involved in setting up calls – you need to sign in with a Microsoft account, and it takes a little longer to just set up a quick call than with Google Meet or Zoom.
-However, if Microsoft accounts are a part of your business workflow already, Slack may work fine for your online meetings and one on one calls.
+Skype has lost ground over recent years to these competitors, as there is a little more friction involved in setting up calls – you need to sign in with a Microsoft account, and it takes longer to just set up a call than with Google Meet or Zoom.
+However, if Microsoft accounts are already a part of your business workflow, Slack may work fine for your online meetings and one-on-ones.